best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 ## Further resources

-- This tip has been adapted from [another source](https://walkenho.github.io/interpolating-time-series-p2-spark/).
+- This page has been adapted from [another source](https://walkenho.github.io/interpolating-time-series-p2-spark/).
 Note that the method shown in the linked page uses User Defined Functions (UDFs).
 - For more information about imputation, see the [Awareness in Editing and Imputation](https://learninghub.ons.gov.uk/enrol/index.php?id=574) course on the Learning Hub.
-- If your DataFrame is small enough [just use pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.interpolate.html).
+- If your DataFrame is small enough [just use pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.interpolate.html) or R.
 - Wikipedia definition for [interpolation](https://en.wikipedia.org/wiki/Interpolation)